 PREPARING FOR A LODGE MEETING.
 On receipt of the Lodge meeting summons.

-- Make a note of the date/time and add it to your calendar. - Staying for dinner also called a Festive Board? inform Dining Secretary by email/phone. - Note cut-off date/time, and always reply to the Dining Secretary in good time. - Ask to be added to the permanent dining list which will ensure a place is always reserved for you.
+- Make a note of the date/time and add it to your calendar. - Staying for dinner also called a Festive Board? inform Dining Secretary by email/phone. - Note cut-off date/time, and always reply to the Dining Secretary in good time. - Ask to be added to the permanent dining list (if your Lodge has one) which will ensure a place is always reserved for you.